swsnu/swppfall2017/hw2/README.md

     - `article` `content`
     - `author` `name`
   - Comments list of the corresponding article
-    - Simple comments functionality (Create for everyone / Edit/Delete for the comment author)
+    - Simple comments functionality (Create for everyone / Edit/Delete buttons for the comment author)
     - user should make out the followings on the page:
       - `comment` `author` `name`
       - `comment` `content`